ATP Project Reporting

 Upon acceptance into the Active Transportation Program (ATP), implementing agencies must submit Project Progress Reports, a Project Completion Report and a Final Delivery Report to Caltrans on the activities and progress made toward implementation of the project.
 An agency implementing a project in the Metropolitan Planning Organization (MPO) selected portion of the program must submit copies of reports to Caltrans and the MPO to ensure projects are executed in a timely fashion and within the scope and budget identified when the decision was made to fund the project.

-New Reporting Process: CalSMART is an online reporting tool that has been in use for several months for the Local Streets and Roads (LSR) and State of Good Repair (SGR) programs.
+Reporting Process: CalSMART is an online reporting tool that has been in use for several months for the Local Streets and Roads (LSR) and State of Good Repair (SGR) programs.
 Caltrans has expanded the capacity of CalSMART to allow it to be used for quarterly progress reporting on other Senate Bill 1 programs, including the ATP.
 Users who already have an account need to login and request access to the “Other SB 1 Funded Programs” module.

 New Users: To register for an account, go to calsmart.dot.ca.gov and request access to the “Other SB 1 Funded Programs” module.
-You are encouraged to use the following resources:

-- CalSMART ATP Progress Reporting Instruction(PDF)
+- CalSMART Progress Reporting Instructions (word)

 For Completed Projects: